-Here are some simple steps and suggestions to create your chakra-cleansing rituals.
+First, here are some simple steps and suggestions to prepare a sacred container for your chakra-cleansing rituals.

 1. Choose your chakra.
 Have a chakra in mind as you set your intentions and prepare your space.
 Either follow along and each day choose one beginning from root to crown, or if you are in tune enough to know where you need to focus, select that chakra for the day.

 *We’ve created a chakra guide (see bottom of post) that outlines each of your 7 chakras – including where they’re located and how to work with them.

 2. Create a sacred space.
 Run a warm bath (or shower), preferably in a freshly clean tub.
 Clear away any extraneous products and clutter.
 Make it simple yet beautiful.
 Dim the lights, and light a candle.

 3. Add Epsom salts to your bath.
 (Recommended: 1-2 cups).
 The salts are full of nurturing, cleansing minerals, and help the body to relax.

 4. Add healing elements.
 These can include essential oils, herbs, crystals, or items of the same color associated with the chakra.

 (We’ve include ideas below.)

 5. Relax.
 Settle into your sacred space, take some easy breaths and continue with the following steps of the ritual.

 6. Activate your chakra.
 On the chakra guide below, locate the sound that is associated with the particular chakra you are working on and begin saying it, softly or loudly, to yourself.
 The ancients believed that these one-syllable sounds, also known as “bija mantras,” could be used to purify and balance the body and mind.
 Bija means “seed,” and you are literally planting a seed of thought in your body-mind to wake up that particular energy center of your body.